-Seychelles Aquaculture is involved in the breeding, growing, and harvesting of fish and other aquatic plants in the ocean with the efforts of creating an environmental source of food and commercial products which help to improve healthier habitats and are used to reconstruct populations of endangered aquatic species.
+Seychelles Aquaculture is involved in the breeding, growing, and harvesting of fish and other aquatic plants in the ocean.
+Their efforts are in creating an environmental source of food and commercial products which help to improve healthier habitats and are used to reconstruct populations of endangered aquatic species.

 Protect Paradise Seychelles is a registered and licensed NGO, offering a rescue and rehabilitation service to all of Seychelles endemic wildlife species.
 Their primary objective is to reverse the decline of Seychelles wildlife populations through our services.

 Nature Seychelles is a leading environmental organisation in the Western Indian Ocean.
-It is the largest and oldest environment NGO in the Seychelles archipelago, where it is involved in environmental conservation and management (habitat and wildlife conservation and coral reef restoration).
+Nature Seychelles is the largest and oldest environment NGO in Seychelles.
+And focuses on environmental conservation and management (habitat and wildlife conservation and coral reef restoration).

-The Indian Ocean Tortoise Alliance is a Seychelles-based environmental NGO whose aim is to protect and preserve Aldabra giant tortoises and island ecosystems.
+The Indian Ocean Tortoise Alliance is a Seychelles-based environmental NGO.
+They aim is to protect and preserve Aldabra giant tortoises and island ecosystems.